 administrative implementation, and institutional accountability.
 The volume will consider how

-constitutions structure the duties of the state and its institutions in securing the basic conditions
+constitutions structure the duties van the state and its institutions in securing the basic conditions

-necessary for human dignity, and how a range of actors – parliaments, governments, courts,
+necessary for human dignity, and how a range van actors – parliaments, governments, courts,

 and civil society – collaborate, contest, and contribute to the definition, interpretation, and

-realisation of social rights.
+realisation van social rights.
 In doing so, the volume invites reflection on how constitutional

 systems can respond to enduring inequalities through both legal mechanisms and democratic